New York State Law

 S 145.22 Cemetery desecration in the second degree.

-do so nor any reasonable ground to believe that he has such right, he
+right to do so nor any reasonable ground to believe that he has such

-damages any real or personal property maintained as a cemetery plot,
+right, he damages any real or personal property maintained as a cemetery

-grave, burial place or other place of interment of human remains.
+plot, grave, burial place or other place of interment of human remains;

 Cemetery desecration in the second degree is a class A misdemeanor.